controversial/controversial.io/redesign-TODO.md

   - Improve responsive design
     - [ ] Eventually maybe change laptops for smartphones on mobile devices?
   - [ ] Support device accelerometer for about page

+---

+## Bugs to fix

+#### Home page
+#### About page
+#### Work page
+#### Navigation
+- [x] Don't fuck up animations when triggering too many animations at once
+- [ ] Prevent Work page from flickering above other pages during page load
+  - Put a solid gray div over the page that is removed when initial navigation is completed
+- [ ] Flicker of pages being too small when opening
+  - Scale is applied before element is removed, perhaps?